-Detail Amount Pupil premium funding allocation this academic year £161700
+Detail Amount Pupil premium funding allocation this academic year £143865 Recovery premium funding allocation this academic year £46092 Total budget for this academic year £189957

 Part A: Pupil Premium Strategy Plan

 Statement Of Intent

 Our vision is that Caldew School is a place 'where every student is successful today and prepared for tomorrow'.
 Our Pupil Premium strategy plays a significant role in this vision, as its ultimate objective is to ensure that we realise the 'every student' aspect of this ambition.